Patients with a common type of metal hip implant should have annual health checks for life, according to the UK body for regulating medical devices.

 - weight gain

 There are numerous designs and materials used to make hip implants.
 In 2012 the MHRA issued major updates to its advice on a type of metal-on-metal hip replacement.
 As the name implies, metal-on-metal implants feature a joint made of two metal surfaces – a metal "ball" that replaces the ball found at the top of the thigh bone (femur) and a metal "cup" that acts like the socket found in the pelvis.

-The MHRA’s updated advice concerned the type of metal-on-metal implant in which the head of the femur is 36mm or greater.
+The MHRA's updated advice concerned the type of metal-on-metal implant in which the head of the femur is 36mm or greater.
 This is often referred to as a "large head" implant.
-The agency now says that patients fitted with this type of implant should be monitored annually for the life of the implant, and that they should also have tests to measure levels of metal particles (ions) in their blood.
+The agency now says patients fitted with this type of implant should be monitored annually for the life of the implant, and should also have tests to measure levels of metal particles (ions) in their blood.